bjacobel/blognado/readme.md

     vagrant up
     ansible-playbook -i ansible/inventory/vagrant ansible/deploy.yml
-    sudo echo "192.168.100.100 djangobase.local" >> /etc/hosts
+    sudo echo "192.168.100.100 blognado.local" >> /etc/hosts

-and visit [http://djangobase.local](http://djangobase.local) in your browser if the deploy is successful.
+and visit [http://blognado.local](http://blognado.local) in your browser if the deploy is successful.

-The project is currently deployed at [djangobase.bjacobel.com](http://djangobase.bjacobel.com).
+The project is currently deployed at [blognado.bjacobel.com](http://blognado.bjacobel.com).